-DOM brings me renewed hope He Got 42 Subs that we are going to find our way out of the present darkness.
+DOM brings me renewed hope that we are going to find our way out of the present dark-

 I am glad to read that Paul Robeson's records will again be available.
 I have a few but am anxious for more.
-He stands for everything that is the finest in America today and my two children never tire of listening to stories of him.
+He stands for everything that is the finest in America today and my two children never tire of listening to stories of